-We want the real raspberry FLAVOR that brings you back to those memories of eating jam as a kid.
-You want to taste the actual berries!
-Or at least, we do.
-And we have a recipe for raspberry jam for you that is no-fail and doesn't require any pectin.
+Raspberry flavor really brings you back to those memories of eating jam as a kid.
+You want to taste the actual berries.
+And this recipe for raspberry jam is no-fail and doesn't require any pectin.
 This raspberry jam recipe thickens easily for a deliciously beautiful, berry-toned spread to enjoy on your favorite bread.

 1. Gently wash the raspberries and put into a large pot on the stove.

 2. Add sugar to raspberries, let sit for about 5 minutes so the raspberry juice can render.

 3. Roll the lemon on a counter with your hand.
 The aim is to soften it up to get the most out of your squeeze, then using a fine grater, grate the lemon.